Skip NavigationMAIN MENU

 • GEN400 WI:Visioning a Future

-• Any five additional honors courses, which may be a combination of designated honors classes and Honors by Contract.
-At least one Honors by Contract experience is required, except for students who are also Psychology Scholars.
+• Any four additional honors courses, which may be a combination of designated honors classes and Honors by Contract

 Students entering the program after the completion of the first semester of their freshman year, including transfer students with fewer than 30 credits, must complete the following honors courses (total of seven honors courses):